-9.1.6.
-Addressing Water Stress
+9.1.6 Addressing Water Stress

-While we are all familiar with the concept of climate change and increasing extreme weather events, many of us may have the perception that we have too much water rather than too little.
-However, East England is the driest part of the UK and is seriously water stressed (having difficulty meeting current water demands).
+While we are all familiar with the perception of increasing extreme weather events, many of us may have the view that we have too much water rather than too little.
+However, East

+England is the driest part of the UK and is seriously water stressed (has difficulty meeting current water demands).